 What Makes Our Plant Unique?

-This isn’t another ‘corporate capitalist idea’.
-Rather, it is the kind of work that SDG 9 calls for, not to mention it will be the very first such plant in our region, and is led by people who have lived in extreme poverty for long.
+This isn’t a traditional capitalist idea.
+Rather, it is the kind of work that SDG 9 calls for, not to mention it will be the very first such plant in our region, and is being led by people who have lived in extreme poverty for long.
 Our only goal is to catalyze self-sustainability.

 Unlike traditional capitalist ventures, our plant will create markets for poor small farmers, and will use its own resources to stem poverty in the remotest areas where nothing else is in place to end poverty.
 And it’s only natural that way.
 This will only be a furtherance of the work that we are already doing with many fellow poor farmers in our region, on practically a $0 budget.

 P.S. – for a few photos from our previous work with fellow poor smallholder farmers in our region, please see a presentation that we made before the UNDP Uganda Country Director, Ms. Almaz Gebru — and the entire UNDP Uganda team — back in 2017, in regard to the same plant that we are striving to establish.

 Our project, the UCF, is itself a nonprofit social enterprise, and we are working with many fellow poor farmers who can’t get started on their own.
 As such, all the support that we provide to the farmers we work with (be it seed, fertilizers or training) is free.

 To run our plant in a flexible way, and without subjecting our work to the local bureaucracies that have stalemated similar ventures here today, our plant shall be directly managed by the UCF, with any incomes thereof being used to support our work with fellow poor farmers, and to maintain the plant itself.